-About 4.6% of the US population aged 12 and above has hypothyroidism.1
+About 4.6 percent of the United States population aged 12 and above has hypothyroidism.

 The thyroid gland is found in the front of the neck below the larynx (voice box) and has two lobes, one on each side of the windpipe.

-The thyroid is one of the endocrine glands, special groups of cells that make hormones.
-Hormones are chemical messengers that provide instruction to the organs and tissues of the body in order to control processes such as metabolism, growth and mood.2
+The thyroid is an endocrine gland, made up of special cells that make hormones.
+Hormones are chemical messengers that relay information to the organs and tissues of the body, controlling processes such as metabolism, growth, and mood.

 Contents of this article:

 Here are some key points about hypothyroidism.
 More detail and supporting information is in the main article.

 - The thyroid gland produces two thyroid hormones

 - The most common cause of hypothyroidism in the U.S. is Hashimoto's disease

 - Symptoms of hypothyroidism include fatigue, cold intolerance, and joint and muscle pain

 What is hypothyroidism?